We are competing in the 2021 Tour De Cure, raising money to fight cancer in Australia. Make a donation today!

 Have you ever landed a website from Google and immediately left before navigating to another internal page?
 If answered yes, then you have a 100% bounce rate on that particular website.

-A site’s bounce rate is the percentage of individuals who have landed on your website and have don’t browse at all.
-In short, bonce rate represents single page views only
+A site’s bounce rate is the percentage of individuals who have landed on your website and don’t browse at all.
+In short, bonce rate represents single page views only.

 The easiest and most common way to find this is through Google Analytics.

-Google Analytics has a simple to use interface that will show you the bounce rate overall and for each page.
+Google Analytics has a simple to use interface that will show you the total bounce rate for your website and for each individual page.

 Google Analytics is an extremely powerful tool for finding valuable insights about your website.
 It is also important to look at other metrics in conjunction with another so that you can understand the whole story your website data is telling you.
 For example, if you notice that your average time on a webpage is high and the bounce rate is also high, it means that potential customers have most likely achieved their goals within your single page and don’t need to navigate further.

 Firstly a healthy bounce rates sits somewhere between 27% and 85%, quite a large margin to say the least.
 If we break it down further…